B Corp Certification

 Why Preserve is a Certified B Corp

-"Becoming a B Corp was an extraordinarily rewarding experience for us.
-It gave us the process and format to effectively structure our social mission.
-And it affirmed for our entire team the core, essential elements of the mission that have driven Preserve since our founding."
+"Being a B Corp has been an extraordinarily rewarding experience for us.
+It has given us the process and format to effectively structure our social mission.
+And it has affirmed for our entire team the core, essential elements of the mission that have driven Preserve since our founding."

 Eric Hudson, Founder and CEO of Preserve.